The ABCs of a healthy, filling breakfast

 The composition of an ideal breakfast

-An ideal breakfast generally consists of three main elements: fruits and/or vegetables, whole-grain foods and protein foods.
+An ideal breakfast generally consists of three main elements: fruits and/or vegetables, whole grain foods, and protein foods.
 Finally, breakfast is accompanied by a source of hydration.

-1. Fruits and vegetables for breakfast
+1. Fruits and vegetables at breakfast

-1. Whole-grain foods for breakfast
+1. Whole grain foods at breakfast

-1. Protein-rich foods for breakfast
+1. Protein foods at breakfast

 1. A source of hydration at breakfast